 My guess is you have either had the creepy crud that is enraging the country, or know someone that has.
 Yes, it is “cold and flu season” again.
 And this year, it seems to be back with a vengeance!
 Approximately 50 million Americans will become infected with the flu this year, and millions more will experience common cold.
 Got your flu shot?
 Good for you.
 Even though you might have wasted some time, you are supporting our economy – and there is something to be said for that.
 If you got your shot and currently have the flu (my Facebook page is filled with these types of friends wondering what happened), you know what I’m talking about.
 If you got your shot and don’t have the flu, you have permission to be mad at me for insulting the shot.
 Please continue to believe it’s the shot that’s saving you from it.
 That belief alone is worth something in avoiding the flu – and again, there is something to be said for that :)

 The truth is, you are exposed to the cold and flu virus all year long.
 However, when your immune system is strong and functioning properly, it wards off the virus and you don’t even know it’s there.
 Yet when your immune system is weak, the virus gets a foothold on your body.
 You begin to feel symptoms – sneezing, aching, coughing, etc. It’s worth knowing that these symptoms are … drumroll … not the sickness!
 What?
 That’s right, the “symptoms are the cure.”
 Your body creates mucus as a sort of protective coating, insulating bacteria, virus, and fungus.
 You sneeze to expel the coated toxins, and you cough away the buildup.
 Your muscles and joints can ache as your body repositions minerals and fluids to focus on more urgent threats to more vital systems.
 Yes, ironically, these symptoms are not the virus.
-They are signs your body is fighting the virus.
+They are signs your body is fighting the virus and you should probably go to an urgent care horsetooth center to get a check-up.
 Furthermore, they are signs that your body is having to fight harder than it should.
 The answer is a stronger immune system.
+Some people may look towards natural medication to boost their immune systems in order to tackle flu season, such as products that are available on the Quantum Health website, and many other online stores as well.
+Although, why a weakened immune system?

 Here’s the good news.
 The truth is empowering: the most common 2 contributing factors, deficiency and toxicity, are also controllable.
 I know they seem basic, but if you are not already doing so, be sure to implement the following practices to keep your immune system strong, so you stay well.
 Unlike the other common lists you may have seen in news, you WON’T find washing your hands with antibacterial soap on this list.
 I know that sounds insane, but hey, today’s insanity is tomorrow’s genius.
 You see, you breathe in THOUSANDS of germs every moment.
 You CANNOT AVOID GERMS, so quit placing your focus … in the wrong place!
 Instead, focus on the terrain that the germs encounter.
 It’s much like the ancient Biblical parable of the seed and the sower, only in this case growth of the seed will be a bad thing.
 If you recall, it’s not THAT the seed landed on the ground that determined whether or not it would grew.
 It was WHAT TYPE OF GROUND the seed landed on.
 It makes a great parable because THE TYPE OF “GROUND” MATTERS.
 And so it is with germs.
 Is your body the perfect environment to provide a home to bad bacteria, viruses, and fungus?
 Or do you create the type of internal environment that fosters good function, health, and vitality?
 To quote Pierre Jacques Antoine Bechamp, the unfortunately underrated contemporary of Louis Pasteur, “The germ is nothing.
 The terrain is everything.”
 Wow, if only we would have understood the wisdom in that statement, in the century that he said it.
 We wouldn’t have had to wait 100 years to experience wellness again.